apereo/cas/cas-server-documentation/installation/Monitoring-Statistics.md

 ```

 ### Viewing Metrics on the Web
 The CAS web application exposes a `/statistics` endpoint that can be used to view metrics and stats in the browser.
-The endpoint is protected by pac4j, and the access rules are placed inside the `cas.properties` file:
+The endpoint is protected by pac4j, and the access rules are placed inside the `application.properties` file:

 ```bash
 # security configuration based on IP address to access the /status and /statistics pages